 These staff members work in a cabin with a group of 8-10 campers and are responsible for the overall well being of the children.
 They also teach or assist in a particular skill area.
-Must be 18 years of age and finished with your first year of college (base salary: $240/week).
+Must be 18 years of age and finished with your first year of college, or college equivalent (base salary: $245/week).

 Directors and Leaders

 Crafts, Waterfront, Camp Pastor and Age Group (Tribal) Leaders.
 Experienced staff members who have worked with us in the past typically fill these positions.
 Occasionally, we will have a need for hiring an individual that is new to camp (base salary: dependent on position and experience).

 We hire 4 office workers who act as receptionists at Camp Ridgecrest.
 Receptionist duties include answering phones, managing mail, maintaining the camp schedule as well as other duties assigned by the directors. (base salary: $245/week).

 We hire a director and two assistants for our Outdoor Adventure Program.
 Duties consist of instruction and facilitation of mountain biking, rock climbing, and low ropes course initiatives (base salary: dependent on position and experience).

 We hire a Horseback Director and two assistants for our horseback program.
 These staff members spend most of their time working in our horseback program, teaching the campers, and caring for the horses.
 Certified instructors are desired.
 Horseback experience is required.
 We make certification training available to our staff (base salary: dependent on position and experience).